 These were heavy, powerful men built as living bulwarks for a monotonous, heaving struggle where the ball was rarely seen and even less often kicked.
 It was mountain against mountain: a primeval test of bone, muscle, and willpower that defined Wallaroo’s reputation in those pioneering years.

 At the heart of every match lay the enormous scrum.
-The two packs locked together in a chaotic, sweating mass, faces up, shoulders and legs driving, boots pushing at the turf.
+The two packs met in a chaotic, sweating mass—faces up, shoulders and legs driving, boots pushing at the turf.
+Some preferred to turn their backs and push forward that way.
 The ball could disappear for minutes while the Wallaroo forwards pushed, wheeled, and strained to break the opposition.
-Spectators loved the raw power — the grunts, shouts, and sudden surges when the Wallaroo pack gained the upper hand and the ball finally squirted free.
-Looking downwards for the ball and hooking it backwards was a sin.
+Looking downwards for the ball and hooking it backwards was a publicly deplored sin.

 “The ball has just fallen again where the two sides are thickest, and they close rapidly around it in a scrummage.
 It must be driven through now by force or skill, till it flies out on one side or the other.
 Look how differently the boys face it!
 Here come two of the bulldogs, bursting through the outsiders; in they go, straight to the heart of the scrummage, bent on driving that ball out on the opposite side.
 That is what they mean to do.”